samratdhumal/Data-Model-and-Query-Languages/Part 3/README.md

 ......</br>
 </coauthor></br>
 ……</br>

+### 1.3
-### 1.3 Find the average book price of each category and global.
-If a category has higher than global average book price, list one most expensive book and its authors, for each of those categories.
+Find the average book price of each category and global.
+If a category has higher than global average book price, list one most expensive book and its authors, for each of those categories.</br>
 Sample output format:</br>
 <result></br>
 <categories></br>